qiwichupa/ffeasytool/readme.md

 # About
-ffeasytool - is a wrapper for ffmpeg and ffprobe to make some routine operations easier.
+ffeasytool - is a wrapper for ffmpeg and ffprobe, simplifying some routine operations.

 The main features are:
 1. merging files of different formats with converting to a common resolution